Daniel Paul Davis

 Assistant Vice President and Community Affairs Officer

-Davis holds graduate degrees from the London School of Economics and Washington University in St. Louis, and an undergraduate degree from Southern Illinois University.
+Davis previously worked for the Illinois Governor’s Office and the Illinois Department of Public Health.
+He holds graduate degrees from the London School of Economics and Washington University in St. Louis and undergraduate degrees from Southern Illinois University and Southeastern Illinois College.